atwi/threadlines/_posts/2025-11-20-creatine-hair-loss-study-what-the-headlines-missed.md

 - DHT:T ratio decreased over time.
 - DHT:free T ratio increased, but only because free T dropped — not because DHT rose.

-These hormone shifts were similar in the creatine and placebo groups.
+Each of these hormone shifts were similar in the creatine and placebo groups.

 ### Hair metrics